(855) 575-6376

 How Common Is Asbestos in Vermiculite?

-The issue with vermiculite is that around 70 percent of all vermiculite sold in the United States from 1919 to 1990 came from the mine in Libby, Montana.
-Most if not all of this vermiculite is tainted with asbestos from the same mine.
-This means there are high odds that any vermiculite in your home, workplace, in a consumer product or elsewhere contains asbestos.
+The issue with vermiculite is that around 70% of all vermiculite sold in the United States from 1919 to 1990 came from the mine in Montana.
+Most, if not all, of this vermiculite is tainted with asbestos from the same mine.
+This means there are high odds that any vermiculite in your home, workplace, consumer product, or elsewhere will contain asbestos.

 Can You Get Mesothelioma From Vermiculite?